noe/noe/README.md

 - **Systems engineering**: experience building scalable internet-facing services based on node.js/python, nginx, redis and SQL databases.

-By the way, I am currently creating a language learning app for both teachers and students called **Langtern**.
+I the creator of a language learning app called **Langtern**.
 Find out more at www.langtern.com

 ---